Phil Gigante: Pedophilia

 On October 13, 2015, Gigante pleaded guilty to accosting a minor for immoral purposes and possessing child sexually abusive material.
-Based on a plea agreement, he was called to serve "to serve four months in jail and three months at home on tether" with further sentencing in December of that year.
+Based on a plea agreement, he was called "to serve four months in jail and three months at home on tether" with further sentencing in December of that year.
 The latter counts for using computers to commit a crime were dropped.